rohitanil/CryptoLake/README.md

     crypto:
       api_token: "API_TOKEN"
     ````
-Get the API Token from https://min-api.cryptocompare.com/
+   Get the API Token from [min-api.cryptocompare](https://min-api.cryptocompare.com/)
 3. Run ``main.py`` to produce data to the kafka topic.
 Make sure the Kafka cluster is up and ``crypto`` topic is created on the cluster.
 More information regarding the cluster can be found under ``src/utilities/enums.py``
-4. Make sure Docker Desktop is running and run ``docker-compose build`` and ``docker-compose up`` from `docker/`.
+4. Make sure Docker Desktop is running and run ``docker-compose up`` from `docker-spark-iceberg/`.
 This will create the required containers such as spark-iceberg, nessie catalog and runs the spark streaming job.
 The spark job will write data to iceberg tables.
+More details about teh docker containers can be found in the README under this same path.

 ## TODO
-1. Superset
+1. Dremio and Superset
 2. Copy source file to container on startup
 3. Kafka as a container instead of a separate service